FAQ: Group I Benefit Recalculation

 Does this change affect retired Group I members who return to work?

-Pension benefits for Group I retirees who return to full-time work with an NHRS participating employer are restored to active member status.
+Pension benefits for Group I retirees who return to full-time work with an NHRS-participating employer are restored to active member status.
 The pension benefit is recalculated when the member re-retires and is based on the member’s age at the time of re-retirement.

 Why does the recalculation exist in the first place?